Dear Business Owner,

 If you’ve never felt this, it usually means one of two things.

-You’re very new… or you haven’t looked closely yet.
+You’re very new… or you haven’t looked closely at your routine yet.

 Businesses don’t get exposed because owners are careless.